alexkavalenka/qa-portfolio/README.md

 My name is Alex Kavalenka (she/her) and I am a QA Engineer.
-This repo represents my skillset in test documentation, Postman and SQL.
+This repo represents my skillset in test documentation.
 Thank you for your time and consideration.